pulumi/pulumi-hugo/themes/default/content/blog/local-testing-with-pulumi/index.md

 "With this code," Alice explains, "I can just run `pulumi up` and it will deploy the entire Zephyr online store locally, all in just a few minutes.
 Here, let me just run `pulumi up` real quick."

-"But why this instead of using Docker Compose?"
+"But why use this instead of Docker Compose?"

 "Oh, there's absolutely nothing wrong with Docker Compose; it's a great tool!"
 Alice replied.
 "But this allows me to work with TypeScript, and to build logic into my Pulumi program.
 Like this feature here---I can specify whether I want to build a container, or use the released version of a container."